kiranmaimalluvalasa/DP-203/README.md

 Assigning Roles: You assign roles to users to control what they can access.
 There are built-in roles like contributor, owner, and reader.
 Storage Blob Data Reader Role: We assigned this role to our Azure admin user to allow reading data from storage blobs.
 This role has specific permissions needed for accessing the data.

+### what is difference btwn dedicated sql pool and serverless sql pool